 For Funeral Professionals

-Students in mortuary science who are looking for available opportunities to become a funeral director’s apprentice or embalmer’s apprentice should start their search well in advance.
+Students in mortuary science, who are looking for available opportunities to become a funeral director’s apprentice or embalmer’s apprentice, should start their search well in advance.

 Embalmers are fascinated by the science of the human body.
 Their good-eye coordination and technical proficiency enables them to identify illness and disease in the body, and to assess its effect, if any, on public health.
 In this program, you acquire the skill and confidence necessary to work efficiently.
 You learn the importance of teamwork and will become familiar with the technical language and medical terminology used by your colleagues in the health professions.

 No matter the career path you choose, you must be organized, ethical, open-minded, eager to embrace teamwork, and free to work long and flexible hours.
-Throughout the program, you focus on classroom learning with some practical experience.
+Throughout the program, you will focus on classroom learning with some practical experience.
 Most of your hands-on skills will be developed during the apprenticeship that follows.